Heat wave: United States

-US heat waves have increased in frequency, average duration, and intensity.

-Also, heat wave seasons have grown in length.
+US heat waves have increased in frequency, average duration, and intensity.Also, heat wave seasons have grown in length.

 Over decades, the average number of days spent in heat waves in the U.S. annually has increased, based on increases in both the average annual number of heat waves and on their average durations.

 In July 2019, there were over 50 million people in the United States in jurisdictions with heat advisories.
 Scientists predicted that many records for highest low temperatures would be broken in the days following these warnings.
 This means the lowest temperature in a 24-hour period will be higher than any low temperature measured before.

-According to a 2022 study, 107 million people in the US will experience extremely dangerous heat in the year 2053.
+According to a 2022 study, 107 million people in the US will experience extremely dangerous heat by the year 2053.

+In September 2026, parts of Southern California were under extreme heat warnings during a heat wave in which high humidity, partly from the remnants of former Tropical Storm Marie and warm ocean temperatures, was forecast to increase heat discomfort and limit overnight relief.

 Heat waves are the most lethal type of weather phenomenon in the United States.
 Between 1992 and 2001, deaths from excessive heat in the United States numbered 2,190, compared with 880 deaths from floods and 150 from tropical cyclones.
 About 400 deaths a year on average are directly due to heat in the United States.
 The 1995 Chicago heat wave, one of the worst in US history, led to approximately 739 heat-related deaths over 5 days.
 In the United States, the loss of human life in hot spells in summer exceeds that caused by all other weather events.
 These include lightning, rain, floods, hurricanes, and tornadoes.

 About 6,200 Americans need hospital treatment each summer, according to data from 2008.
 This is due to excessive heat, and those at highest risk are poor, uninsured or elderly.

 The relationship between extreme temperature and mortality in the United States varies by location.
 Heat is more likely to increase the risk of death in cities in the northern part of the country than in southern regions.
 As a whole, people in the United States appear to be adapting to hotter temperatures further north each decade.
 This might be due to better infrastructure, more modern building design and better public awareness.